 First, you’ll need a vision for your bakery.
 What types of baked goods will you make?
 Keep in mind that some pastries keep better than others, which could be important for delivery and shipping purposes.

 You also need to establish the size of your market.
 Confections such as truffles, chocolates and cookies, for instance, travel better than a three-tiered cake.
 This doesn’t mean you can’t ship more delicate baked goods.
 But keep in mind that it’s more expensive, especially if you require temperature-controlled shipping.
 For the majority of startup online bakeries, it may make sense to stick to a local or regional market, depending on the types of pastries you carry, and then expand after you have that local presence.

 For a home bakery or ghost bakery, you’ll also need an online presence to be an online bakery.
 That means having a website that summarizes your shop’s mission, its story and what makes it unique – and also promoting that site on social media pages for your business.
 You should also provide your menu, information about how to order and an FAQ page that mentions your delivery zone and shipping timelines.

 As for actually taking orders, you could use an online marketplace like Goldbelly.com as a customer portal.
 For more local deliveries, GrubHub, DoorDash and Uber Eats are all viable options.
 You could also have your own customer portal on your site, but that will require more maintenance and setup on your part.

 At a much more basic level, you’ll need to register your bakery the secretary of state’s office to make it a legal business entity, and brush up on state, local and federal regulations governing the sales of food.

-There's a lot more ground to cover regarding starting a bakery – online or brick-and-mortar – than can fit in one article.
-But you can learn a lot more about both the creative and business sides of running an online pastry shop through our online pastry arts program.
+There’s a lot more ground to cover regarding starting a bakery – online or brick-and-mortar – than can fit in one article.
+But you can learn a lot more about both the creative and business sides of running an online pastry shop through our online pastry arts program or by contacting us.